 Edward G. Lewis, Founder & President

-Mr. Lewis teaches change management, global value chain management, strategic planning, e-business, business process reengineering, knowledge management, general management and information technology courses, both graduate and undergraduate, at the University of Colorado and the University of Denver.
-He also teaches for the University of California at Berkeley and Georgetown University.
+Mr. Lewis has taught over 900 graduate and undergraduate courses in change management, global value chain management, business strategy, strategic planning, business plan, public policy, e-business, business process management & reengineering, entrepreneurship, enterprise architecture, knowledge management, human resource management, general management and information technology at the University of Colorado and the University of Denver.
+He also taught for the University of California at Berkeley and Georgetown University.
 He previously taught at the U.S. Naval Academy.

-Mr. Lewis has graduate degrees in Engineering Mechanics (Columbia University), Business (University of Maryland), and Government (Georgetown University), and an undergraduate degree in Aeronautical Engineering (U.S. Naval Academy).
+Mr. Lewis has graduate degrees in Engineering Mechanics (Columbia University), Business (University of Maryland), and Government (Georgetown University), as well as doctoral graduate studies in Strategic Management and Strategic Planning (The George Washington University), and an undergraduate degree in Aeronautical Engineering (U.S. Naval Academy).